UltiPro/Regex-Templates/README.md

 # Usage

-To use a regular expression for an entire single string, use "^" and "$".
-For example, for the nickname regular expression:
+In each file, there is a regex and examples with descriptions.
+To use a regular expression for an entire single string, use at the beginning "^" and at the end "$".
+Example:

 > ^[a-zA-Z]\w{2,15}$